microsoft/MixedReality-SpectatorView/samples/SpectatorView.Example.Unity/README.md

 ##### iOS

 1. Select `iOS` as your target platform using Spectator View's `PlatformSwitcher` (This can be found in the Unity inspector for the `SpectatorView` prefab GameObject).
-2. Include and declare `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.iOS.unity` as Scene 0 in your Unity Build Settings.
+2. Include and check `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.iOS.unity` as Scene 0 in your Unity Build Settings.
-3. Include and declare `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.HoloLens.unity` as Scene 1 in your Unity Build Settings.
+3. Include and check `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.HoloLens.unity` as Scene 1 in your Unity Build Settings.
 4. `Build` the iOS Player through Unity's Build Settings.
 5. Launch `SpectatorView.Example.Unity` on the iOS device and connect to the HoloLens device by specifying the HoloLens's IP Address.

 ![Marker](./../../doc/images/iOSSpectatorViewExampleBuildSettings.png)

 > Note 1: Additional setup instructions and troubleshooting for spectating with mobile devices can be found [here](../../doc/SpectatorView.Setup.md).

-## Sample Project Contents

-Once connecting a mobile device to the HoloLens experience, the mobile device should display a rotating, transparent cube that contains a sphere.
-The HoloLens will show its user an additional object that has been tagged as hidden to the mobile device spectator.

 ## Troubleshooting